Don't panic—here's how to remove the dreaded heat tint.

-Picture this: Your brand-new Stainless Clad Cookware arrives in the mail.
-After cooking your first meal in it and admiring how it shines on your stovetop, you notice a rainbow stain on the interior—and your dreams of perfect sears and simmering sauces disappear.
+Picture this: After cooking your first meal in a brand-new Stainless Clad Pan and admiring how it shines on your stovetop, you notice a rainbow stain on the interior—and your dreams of perfect sears and simmering sauces disappear.

-Luckily, this rainbow stain doesn't affect the cooking performance of your Pan at all, and is simply an aesthetic imperfection.
+Luckily, this rainbow stain—otherwise known as heat tint—doesn't affect the cooking performance of your pan at all, and is simply an aesthetic imperfection.
 Let's get into why this rainbow stain appears and how to get rid of it.

 This is a simple answer: No. This is purely an aesthetic issue, so if it doesn't bother you, then you can cook away with your Stainless Clad.

-But if you care about having both beautiful and functional Cookware, then read on for tips on getting rid of the rainbow tint for good.
+But if you care about having both functional and beautiful cookware, then read on for tips on getting rid of the rainbow tint for good.

-If you don't have our cleaner, you can use Bar Keeper's Friend or follow the instructions to restore your Pan:
+If you don't have our cleaner, you can use Bar Keeper's Friend as a substitute, or follow the below instructions to restore your pan:

-Your Pan should look brand-new after this treatment, and you can proceed cooking with your restored beautiful and functional Cookware.
+Your pan should look brand-new after this treatment, and you can proceed cooking with your restored functional—and now equally beautiful—cookware.